edsml-dm1223/Projects/README.md

-David Mamane, MSc Student at Imperial College London in *Environmental Data Science and machine learning*.
+David Mamane, MSc Student at Imperial College London in *Environmental Data Science and Machine Learning*.
-My interest lies especially in Deep Learning.
+My interest lies especially in Deep Learning and image processing.
 This repository has been created to present my portfolios of projects as of January 2025.
 The last one includes a project regarding storm prediction in a chaotic environment.

 # My projects